DBraun/DawDreamer/README.md

 ## FAUST

-**FAUST has only been tested for Windows and macOS, so please suggest ways to make it Linux compatible.**

-FAUST features depend on a precompiled libraries in `thirdparty/libfaust`.
+Faust on Linux relies on the Ubuntu package service, so if you used the Dockerfile, no extra steps are necessary.
+For Windows and macOS, Faust features depend on a precompiled libraries in `thirdparty/libfaust`.
 If you'd like to compile these yourself, please follow the instructions for [TD-FAUST](https://github.com/DBraun/TD-Faust/) (Downloading TouchDesigner is not necessary).

 ### Windows